Alfréd Hajós: Biography

+Olympic swimmer

+At the 1896 Games, the swimming events were held in the Mediterranean Sea in the cold Bay of Zea at Phaleron, requiring athletes to battle the elements.
+The 18-year-old Hajós won his two gold medals in extremely cold conditions in April (the water temperature was about 55 °F with 12-foot (4 m) waves crashing down on him.
+Impressively, he took gold medals in two of the four swimming events, winning both the 100-metre freestyle with a time of 1:22.2, and the 1,200-metre freestyle in 18:22.1.
+He was the youngest winner in Athens.
+His brother, Henrik Hajós, later won a gold medal in 4x250 m Freestyle swimming at the 1906 Olympic Games in Athens.

-Prior to the Athens Olympics, Hajós was the 100 metre freestyle European swimming champion in 1895 and 1896.
+Prior to the 1896 Athens Olympics, Hajós was the 100 metre freestyle European swimming champion in 1895 and 1896.

+Track and football (soccer)

 A versatile athlete, he won Hungary's 100 metre sprint championship in 1898, as well as the National 400 metre hurdles and discus titles.
-He also played as a forward in Hungary's national football championship between 1901 and 1903, and on 12 October 1902, he again went down in history as one of the eleven footballers who played in the first international match played by the Hungarian national team, captaining his side in a 0–5 loss to Austria in Vienna.
-Between 1897 and 1904 he was also a football referee, and during 1906 he was the coach of Hungary's national football team, leading the nation in three games (two draws and 1 win).
+He also played as a forward in Hungary's national football (soccer) championship between 1901 and 1903, and on 12 October 1902, he again went down in history as one of the eleven football (soccer) athletes who played in the first international match played by the Hungarian national team, captaining his side in a 0–5 loss to Austria in Vienna.
+Between 1897 and 1904 he was also a football (soccer) referee, and during 1906 he was the coach of Hungary's national football (soccer) team, leading the nation in three games, achieving a record of two draws and 1 win.

+Architecture

+Silver medal

 In 1924, Hajós, an architect specializing in sport facilities, entered the art competitions at the Paris Olympic Games.
 His plan for a stadium, devised together with Dezső Lauber (who played tennis in the 1908 Summer Olympics), was awarded the silver medal; the jury did not award a gold medal in the competition.
-Thus making him one of only two Olympians ever to have won medals in both sport and art Olympic competitions.
+Thus making him one of only two Olympians ever to have won medals in both sport (swimming) and art (architecture) Olympic competitions.

+Career

+Graduating from the Technical University of Budapest in 1899, he originally had a partner, but became independent after the first World War.
+From 1948, he was technical advisor to the Design Office for Building Construction and was involved in the reconstruction of large public buildings in Budapest and Hungary.
 The best known sports facility designed by Hajós is the Alfréd Hajós National Swimming Stadium built on Margitsziget (Margaret Island) in the Danube in Budapest, which was built in 1930, and used for the 1958, 2006 and 2010 European Aquatics Championships, and the 2006 FINA Men's Water Polo World Cup.